swisscom/PowerGRR/docs/Get-GRRClientIdFromComputerName.md

 # Get-GRRClientIdFromComputerName

 ## SYNOPSIS
-Convert a computername into the corresponding GRR client id.
+Convert a list of computer names into the corresponding GRR client id.

 ## SYNTAX